 - Negative association with punishment-based training or previous experiences

-Do you want to change your community’s bylaws on dangerous dogs?
+Want to change your community’s bylaws on dangerous dogs?

-- Read our position statement on Dangerous dogs and public safety.
+- Read our position statement on dangerous dogs and public safety.

 - Research your municipal bylaw.
 If you can’t find it through this search, then contact your municipality and ask them to provide you a copy.